boonlogic/boon-docs/docs/NanoDocs/Overview.md

 ### Distance Index (DI)
 The **Distance Index** measures the distance of each cluster template to the centroid of all of the cluster templates.
 This overall centroid is used as the reference point for this measurement.
 The values range from 0 to 1000 indicating that distance with indexes close to 1000 as indicating patterns furthest from the center and values close to 0 are very close.
 Patterns in a space that are similar distances apart have values that are close to the average distance between all clusters to the centroid.

-## Nano Status
+## <a name="NanoStatus"></a>Nano Status: Accessing the Current Nano Model

-Whereas Nano Results (above) give specific analytic results for the patterns in the most recently processed sample buffer, **Nano Status** provides core analytics about the Nano itself and the current machine learning model that has been constructed since it was configured.
+While Nano Results (previous section) give specific analytic results for the patterns in the most recently processed sample buffer, **Nano Status** provides core analytics about the Nano itself and the current machine learning model that has been constructed since it was configured.
 The results are indexed by cluster ID beginning with cluster 0.

-### clusterSizes
-In learning mode, the values in this list give the number of patterns that have been assigned to each cluster beginning with cluster 0.
-When learning is turned off, this value does not change.

 ### anomalyIndexes
 The values in this list give raw anomaly index (RI) for each cluster in the Nano's current model.
 The cluster assigned the most patterns has anomaly index of 0 up to a maximum of 1000 for a cluster that has only been assigned one pattern.
 Cluster 0 always has anomaly index of 1000.

-### frequencyIndexes
+* **clusterSizes:** The values in this list give the number of patterns that have been assigned to each cluster beginning with cluster 0.
+When learning is turned off, this value does not change.

+* **totalInferences:** This is the total number of patterns successfully clustered.
+The total of all the values in clusterSizes should also equal this value.

+* **anomalyIndexes:** The values in this list give raw anomaly index (RI) for each cluster in the Boon Nano's current model.
+The cluster assigned the most patterns has anomaly index of 0 up to a maximum of 1000 for a cluster that has only been assigned one pattern.
+Cluster 0 always has anomaly index of 1000.

-Similar to the anomaly indexes, each value in this list gives the frequency index associated with the corresponding cluster whose ID beginning with cluster 0.
+* **frequencyIndexes:** Similar to the anomaly indexes, each value in this list gives the frequency index associated with the corresponding cluster whose ID beginning with cluster 0.
 These values are integers that range from 0 and up.
 While there is no definitive upper bound, each Nano model will have a local upper bound.
 Values below 1000 indicate clusters whose sizes are smaller than average, where 0 is the most common cluster size.
 Values above 1000 have been assigned more patterns than average and the further they are above 1000, the larger the cluster is.
 This statistic is a dual use value where anomalies (very small and very large) can be considered when they have values on either side of 1000.

-### distanceIndexes
-Distance indexes refer to each cluster's spatial relation to the other clusters.
+* **distanceIndexes:** Distance indexes refer to each cluster's spatial relation to the other clusters.
 Values close to 1000 are very far away from the natural centroid of all of the clusters.
 Values close to 0 are located near the center of all the clusters.
 On average, these values don't vary much and develop a natural mean.
 This is also a dual threshold statistic since the natural mean represents the typical spacing of the clusters and there can be abnormally close clusters and abnormally distant clusters.

-### clusterGrowth
-The cluster growth curve shows the number of inferences between the creation of each new cluster (Figure 2).
+* **clusterGrowth:** The cluster growth curve shows the number of inferences between the creation of each new cluster (Figure 2).
 The list returned by clusterGrowth is the indexed pattern numbers where a new cluster was created which can be used as the x-values of this curve.
 The y-values can be derived as an ascending sequence of cluster IDs: 0, 1, 2, 3, etc. For instance, if clusterGrowth returns [0 1 5 7 20], the coordinates of the cluster growth plot would be: [0 0], [1 1], [5 2], [7 3] [20 4].

-### PCA
-Clusters in the Boon Nano are naturally mapped into a very high-dimensional space.
+* **PCA:** Clusters in the Boon Nano are naturally mapped into a very high-dimensional space.
 This makes it difficult to meaningfully visualize the clusters on a two- or three-dimensional plot.
 The Nano's PCA list is similar to traditional principal component analysis in the sense it can be used to remap a high-dimensional vector into a lower dimensional space that, as far as possible, preserves distances and limits the flattening effects of projection.
 The PCA coordinates can be used, for example, to assign RGB values to assign a meaningful color to each cluster.
 Clusters with different but similar colors are from clusters whose assigned patterns are different enough to be in distinct clusters but that are still close to each relative to the other clusters in the model.
 The zero cluster is always the first value in the list of PCA values and is always represented by [0, 0, 0].

 <table class="table">
   <tr>
     <td><img src="images/ct_image.png" width="400"></td>
   </tr>
   <tr>
-    <td><em>Figure 6: Pulmonary CT image using PCA coloring to show distinct tissue textures and the gradients between them.</em></td>
+    <td><em>Figure 5: Pulmonary CT image using PCA coloring to show distinct tissue textures and the gradients between them.</em></td>
   </tr>
 </table>

-### numClusters
-This is a single value that is the current number of clusters in the model including cluster 0.
+* **numClusters:** This is a single value that is the current number of clusters in the model including cluster 0.
 This value should equal the length of the lists: PCA, clusterSizes, anomalyIndexes, frequencyIndexes, distanceIndexes, clusterGrowth.

-### totalInferences
-This is the total number of patterns successfully clustered.
-The total of all the values in clusterSizes should also equal this value.

-### averageInferenceTime
-The value returned here is the average time to cluster each inference in microseconds.
+* **averageInferenceTime:** The value returned here is the average time to cluster each inference in microseconds.

-## Example
+## <a name="Example"></a>Example
 We now present a very simple example to illustrate some of these ideas.
 A set of 48 patterns is shown in the figure below.
 A quick look across these indicates that there are at least two different clusters here.
 Each pattern has 16 features so we configure the Nano for
 * Numeric Type of float32
 * Pattern Length of 16